Oil producers as 'superheroes' is not how it works, UAE minister says | Headlines

 Mazrouei stressed the need for investment in oil and gas alongside renewables even though the energy transition is taking place, saying OPEC+ needs to replace at least 5-8 million barrels lost every year to keep production where it is.
 The United Arab Emirates will work with OPEC+ to make sure the energy market is stable, he said.

+The UAE sent confusing messages earlier this month on whether it supported higher output or not when its ambassador to Washington said his country would encourage OPEC to consider higher output.
+The energy ministry has since repeatedly said it endorsed OPEC+ decisions and only acts within it.
+OPEC+ is scheduled to meet next on March 31.

 The group has been raising its output target by 400,000 barrels a day since August to ramp up production after historic cuts prompted as the pandemic slashed demand.
-It has in fact struggled to achieve those increases, while the United States and other consuming nations have asked for even faster increases in output.
+It has struggled to achieve those increases, while the United States and other consuming nations have asked for even faster output increases.

+Senior U.S. official Amos Hochstein told the event by teleconference he had no message for OPEC+ before it meets and said the oil-producing group would do what it saw as right.
+Hochstein, U.S. presidential coordinator for energy security and building back a better world, said the U.S. commitment to the Gulf region was "rock solid" and condemned recent attacks by Yemen's Iran-backed Houthi movement on Gulf states.

+The Houthis have escalated missile and drone attacks on the kingdom's oil facilities in recent weeks.
+Saudi Arabia said one week ago that it would not bear responsibility for any global oil supply shortages after attacks on its oil facilities by the Houthis.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)